infracost/actions/README.md

 # Infracost GitHub Actions

-This project provides a set of GitHub Actions for Infracost, so you can see cloud cost estimates for Terraform in pull requests 💰
+This project provide a GitHub Action and examples for Infracost, so you can see cloud cost estimates for Terraform in pull requests 💰

 <img src=".github/assets/screenshot.png" alt="Example screenshot" />